-One week ago today, the now famous interview with Pope Francis was released across the globe via the Jesuit Order.
-Here in the United States, we received the interview from the Jesuit publication, America – The National Catholic Review.
+One week ago today, the now-famous interview with Pope Francis was released across the globe via the Jesuit Order.
+Here in the United States, we received an interview from the Jesuit publication, America – The National Catholic Review.
 If you haven’t read the interview, I would encourage you to read it, but read the actual interview itself, not some hijacked cherry-picked version that the mainstream media produced to make Francis sound like something he is not.

 Honestly, I enjoyed the interview.
 I know many of my Catholic friends had their own opinions on it, but today’s post is not a rehashing of what was said and not said by Francis in the interview, that’s been done enough.

 If Pope Francis is not challenging you or you have not felt uncomfortable with some of his words, you obviously aren’t listening.
 He has challenged me in ways I never thought, and yes, it’s totally uncomfortable!
 He is awakening many Catholics who are settled in their “comfort zones.”